angular/angular/aio/content/guide/migration-localize.md

 If this import is missing, you will see an error message like this:

 ```
-Error: The global function `$localize` is missing.
+Error: It looks like your application or one of its dependencies is using i18n.
+Angular 9 introduced a global `$localize()` function that needs to be loaded.
+Please run `ng add @angular/localize` from the Angular CLI.
-Please add `import '@angular/localize/init';` to your polyfills.ts file.
+(For non-CLI projects, add `import '@angular/localize/init';` to your polyfills.ts file)
 ```

 This schematic automatically adds the `@angular/localize/init` import for you